Restoring a Scout II: A Step-by-Step Guide

 Step 6: Final Touches

 Road Testing: Take your restored Scout II for a test drive.
-This will help you identify any adjustments needed in the suspension, engine tuning, or other systems.
+This will help you identify any necessary adjustments to the suspension, engine tuning, or other systems.

 Conclusion